manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         // handle the "square" request
     }

 The url module also conveniently splits up the so-called *search* parameters for us, by providing another object on attribute `searchParams`.
-This object is based on a class called *URLSearchParams*, and it allows us to retrieve the `number` value through the `get` function  provided on the object, like this:
+This object is based on a class called *URLSearchParams*, and it allows us to retrieve the `x` value through the `get` function  provided on the object, like this:

-    `URL.searchParams.get("number")`.
+    `URL.searchParams.get("x")`.

 This should allow us to write the code handling a "duplicate" request, like this:

         if (myUrl.pathname === "/duplicate") {
             res.end(
                 "The duplicate of "
-                + myUrl.searchParams.get("number")
+                + myUrl.searchParams.get("x")
                 + " is "
-                + calculator.duplicateNumber(myUrl.searchParams.get("number"))
+                + calculator.duplicateNumber(myUrl.searchParams.get("x"))
             );
         }